LonMcGregor/VivaldiModdersAPI/README.md

 A description of the `vivaldi.*` api namespace.
 View at [api.html](api.html)

 ## TODOs

+`vivaldi.*` API:
 * Some functions do not have correctly annotated arguments
 * some functions crash vivaldi when you call them (notably `exit()`), so the script has special cases to avoid them
 * Callbacks have specific arguments but I don't yet know of a way to easily get at them

+Other APIs:
+* each `chrome.Tab` has an `extData` object which vivaldi uses for things like stacks and tiling. this needs a public reference